Loading figure…

 “Hickenlooper's administration created the first methane-capture regulations for oil and gas companies in the entire country.”

-Why: The Homeowner Energy Freedom Act promotes energy efficiency and renewable energy, aligning with the support for climate initiatives and the transition to renewable energy.
+Why: The Homeowner Energy Freedom Act promotes energy efficiency and renewable energy, which aligns with the stated position of supporting federal action to cut emissions.

 View source →Feb 9, 2026 · Congress.gov